Kong/docs.konghq.com/app/konnect/configure/runtime-manager/runtime-instances/gateway-runtime-kubernetes.md

 ## Access services using the proxy

-To proxy traffic through this runtime, you'll need its external IP address, a port, and a route.
+To proxy traffic through this runtime instance, you'll need its external IP address, a port, and a route.

 1. To find the address and port, run: